 Data Processing Agreement

 Healthy.io has published a Data Processing Agreement (DPA) for each of its product groups to incorporate the appropriate terms required by the GDPR into the relevant customer agreements.
 Under the supervision of EU privacy experts, Healthy.io created these DPAs, designed them to comply with the GDPR, and reflect the specific details of the data processing activities within Healthy.io services.
 All customers processing personal data that is subject to the GDPR through Healthy.io services must have a DPA with the company to allow both the customer and Healthy.io to comply with the GDPR DPA requirements.

-As the GDPR and other privacy regimes require, Healthy.io provides users with information regarding affiliates and trusted third-party vendors that it engages as sub-processors to support it in providing various solutions and services.
-Healthy.io also includes other helpful information regarding data center providers and locations.
+Upon request of the customer, Healthy.io provides information regarding affiliates and trusted third-party vendors that are engaged as sub-processors to support Healthy.io in providing its services.